RafaTamura/RafaTamura/README.md

 ### About me

-🎓 Background in Computer Systems Analysis, currently pursuing a Bachelor's in Software Engineering and a Postgraduate degree in Cybersecurity.
+🎓 Background in Computer Systems Analysis and a Postgraduate degree in Cybersecurity, currently pursuing a Bachelor's in Software Engineering.
 💻 Fullstack Developer with experience in C#, .NET, React and Angular.
 🔒 Passionate about information security and secure software development.